 The key here is to think about the dimensions by which your store will most likely grow over time, and plan your subscription budget accordingly.
 Shopify’s structure better accommodates smaller business on its $9 and $29 plans for longer (while still offering plenty of scalability for larger operations), which is why I award Shopify the win in this category.

 Hardware & Software Requirements

 BigCommerce and Shopify are cloud-based shopping carts.
-To operate your store (using either cart) you just need a computer, an internet connection, and an up-to-date browser.
+To operate your store using either cart, you just need a computer, an internet connection, and an up-to-date browser.
+Easy tie.

 Ease Of Use

 Shopify and BigCommerce each offer easy-to-use admins.
 If you’ve posted to a WordPress blog or sold on Etsy in the past, you’re not going to have much trouble choosing a theme, changing settings, and loading products and images to your admin with either cart.
-Both walk you through setup and extend a helping hand via phone support, forums, a Knowledge Base, and more.
+Both walk you through setup and extend a helping hand via phone support, forums, a knowledgebase, video tutorials, and more.

 Everything you’re looking for is readily available in the sidebar to the left.
 It’s easy to add products, create discounts, and edit your site’s content via smart WYSIWYG (what you see is what you get) editing tools.